Watership Down (1999 TV series): Season 3

+Compilation Features

+Three compilation features entitled Journey to Watership Down, Winter on Watership Down, and Escape to Watership Down, were produced.
+They were made up of multi-part episodes from the first two seasons and have been released on VHS and DVD, depending on the region.

 Unproduced episode

 According to the official Watership Down TV series website (which is now closed) Season 2 was supposed to have an episode produced called Dandelion's Big Story, in which he would tell a story to the younger rabbits, with the roles of El-ahrairah, Prince Rainbow, etc. played by the Watership Down rabbits, while Hazel and Bigwig went to Nuthanger Farm on a raid.
 However, the episode was never produced and was instead replaced by Bigwig's Way.
 Even so, the episode title and synopsis managed to find its way on to the 14-disc Region 2 DVD set by Universal Pictures/Right Entertainment, where it replaced Bigwig's Way.
 As the penultimate season 2 episode it was oddly placed within the DVD set; it is to be found on disc 10 preceding episodes from season 3 The Nestling and The Secret of Redstone.